 The purpose of this standard is for students to apply understanding of multi-step real-world problems, measurement conversions, and decimal operations to solve problems involving money (MTR.7.1).
-This benchmark connects to previous work in the Grade 4 Accelerated course where students added and subtracted money in real world situations (MA.4.M.2.2).
+This benchmark connects to previous work in grade 4 where students added and subtracted money in real world situations (MA.4.M.2.2).
 Money contexts continue to be important throughout the later grades.